conferenceAnonymous/TTA-Pose-Transfer/README.md

 # TTA-Pose-Transfer

-## Open-World Pose Transfer via Sequential Test-Time Adaption
+## Open-World Pose Transfer via Sequential Test-time Adaption
-**We propose to capture human appearance from Out-of-distribution data via Self-supvised learning.(SSL)**
+**We first build pose transfer under a open-world settings (OWPT), by which the model can handle arbitrary charac- teristic and skeleton.**

+**We propose SEquential Test-time Adaption (SETA) to generate realistic image on the OOD data.**

 **Furthermore, we use motion consistency loss as an auxiliary loss during Test-Time to maintain appearance stability.(TTA)**
 <p float="center">